Kafū, aged forty-one.

 A violent wind whirled up sand and dust.

-At lamplighting time came merciful rain.
+At lamplighting hour,fortune granted us rain.

 May 12th.